pmq20/node-packer/node/doc/api/url.md

 console.log(myURL.port);
 // Prints 1234
 ```

-The port value may be set as either a number or as a string containing a number
-in the range `0` to `65535` (inclusive).
-Setting the value to the default port
-of the `URL` objects given `protocol` will result in the `port` value becoming
-the empty string (`''`).

-Upon assigning a value to the port, the value will first be converted to a
-string using `.toString()`.

-If that string is invalid but it begins with a number, the leading number is
-assigned to `port`.
-Otherwise, or if the number lies outside the range denoted above,
-it is ignored.

 Note that numbers which contain a decimal point,
 such as floating-point numbers or numbers in scientific notation,